 There are no public transportation options to get to Ochlockonee River State Park.

 Ochlockonee River State Park has a great little campground that is very well equipped.
 In total there are 25 sites located in one loop that are RV friendly, along with another two that are only suitable for tents.
-All of the RV sites have a 30 amp electric connection and they are also pet friendly.
+All of the RV sites have a 30-amp electric and water connection and they are also pet-friendly.
 The campground has toilets, showers, a dump station, picnic tables, fire rings and clothes lines for you convenience.
 There is also an outside sink located near the toilets and showers that can be used for washing dishes and also has a water collection point.

 During the summertime boating is another popular activity that can be done throughout the waters of the park.
 Canoeing, kayaking and paddleboarding are the most popular ways to explore the waterways.
 There are miles and miles of tidal creeks and rivers to explore so you will have hours of entertainment ahead of you.
 Check out the rangers station for a map of the rivers and you can also rent canoes, kayaks and paddleboards from the station.